farmurey/farmurey/README.md

-# 👋 Hi, I'm Farhana (farmurey)
+# 👋 Hi, I am Farhana (farmurey)

-I'm a data scientist and GenAI enthusiast passionate about building practical, real-world applications that help people.
-From NLP-powered chatbots to city budget analyzers and spelling practice tools for kids — I love making data useful and usable.
+I am a data scientist and GenAI enthusiast passionate about building practical, real-world applications that help people.
+From NLP-powered chatbots to city budget analyzers and spelling practice tools for kids, I love making data useful and usable.

 ---